Specialty Branch

 • You must be a U.S. citizen by birth or naturalized, pass a physical exam, and be between 21 and 42 years old.
 There are several educational requirements as well—be sure to look over the complete list of requirements for Army National Guard chaplain candidates.

 • You don't have to wait until graduation to join the Army National Guard chaplaincy.
-As a chaplain candidate, you can train to be a Chaplain in the Guard while working toward your civilian theology Master's Degree.
+As a chaplain candidate, you can train to be a Chaplain in the Guard while working toward your civilian theology master's degree.
 This lets you earn a paycheck while greatly adding to your education and experience.

 • Your rank will depend on your work experience and education level.
 Chaplains are officers in the Army National Guard and generally begin their career progression at the grade of 1LT (First Lieutenant).
 Advanced appointment as a CPT (Captain) may be possible under certain circumstances.